Topics The "Regular Meeting with the European Federation of Pharmaceutical Industries and Associations (EFPIA)" was held.

 Printable PDF

-The European and American Subcommittees of the International Committee on Antimicrobial Resistance in Japan held a meeting with the European Federation of Pharmaceutical Industries and Associations (EFPIA), the Association of the British Pharmaceutical Industry (ABPI), the French Association of the Pharmaceutical Industry (LEEM), and the German Association of Research and Development-Based Pharmaceutical Industry (vfa) as part of activities to resolve international issues in cooperation with governments and pharmaceutical organizations in the United States and Europe.
+Antimicrobial Resistance in Japan The European & American Subcommittee of the JPMA International Affairs Committee held a meeting with the European Federation of Pharmaceutical Manufacturers Associations (EFPIA), the British Association of Pharmaceutical Industries (ABPI), the French Pharmaceutical Manufacturers Association (LEEM), the German R & D Committee (vfa), and the European Association of Pharmaceutical Manufacturers (EFPMA) as part of its efforts to resolve international issues in cooperation with governments and pharmaceutical organizations in the U.S. and Europe.
 The European Federation of Pharmaceutical Industries and Associations (EFPIA), the British Association of the Pharmaceutical Industry (ABPI), the French Association of the Pharmaceutical Industry (LEEM), and the German Association of Research-based Pharmaceutical Industries (vfa) hold regular meetings every year.
 The recent regular meeting with EFPIA was held on May 18, 2021 in an online format.
 Nearly 30 people from both sides participated in the meeting, and a lively exchange of ideas took place.
 A summary of the meeting is provided below.

 Scene of the online meeting